arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 Several versions of the Modbus protocol exist such as Modbus RTU, Modbus ASCII, Modbus TCP and Modbus Plus.
 It is based on a controller-peripheral (formerly known as master-slave) architecture and communication between nodes is achieved with send request and read response type messages.
 Modbus communicates over several types of physical media such as RS-232/RS-485 or Ethernet.
 The original Modbus interface ran on RS-232 serial communication but most of the later Modbus implementations use RS-485 because it allows for longer distances, higher speeds and the possibility of multiple devices on a single multi-drop network.
 The communication over serial RS-485 physical media works with two-wire transmit and receive connections.

 On interfaces like RS-485 and RS-232, the Modbus messages are sent in plain form over the network and the network will be dedicated to only Modbus communication.
 However, if your network requires multiple heterogeneous devices, TCP/IP over Ethernet based protocol is recommended.
-In this case, Modbus and other types of mixed protocols can co-exist in the same physical interface at the same time.
+In this case, Modbus and other types of mixed protocols can co-exist in the same physical interface simultaneously.
 The main Modbus message structure is peer-to-peer, but it can also function on point-to-point and multidrop networks.
 As mentioned, the Modbus protocol communicates using a controller-peripheral technique in which only one device can initiate transactions, called queries.

 ![](assets/ModbusProtocol.png)

 ## How does Modbus work?
 Each Modbus message has the same structure, consisting of four basic elements which are present in each message.
-The sequence and order of these elements are the same for all messages.
-This allows for easy content parse.
-The conversation is always started by the controller and when a message is sent, the peripheral interprets the message and responds to it.
+The sequence and order of these elements are the same for all messages, subsequently allowing for easy content parse.
+The controller always initiates the conversation.
+When a message is sent, the peripheral interprets the message and responds to it.
 Modbus sends functions which communicate read and write instructions to the peripheral’s internal memory registers to configure, monitor and control the peripheral’s inputs and outputs.
-Modbus devices will typically include a register map outlining where the configuration input and output data can be written and read from.
-You should always refer to the peripheral’s register map of your device to gain a better understanding of its overall operation.
+Modbus devices typically include a register map outlining where the configuration input and output data can be written and read.
+You should always refer peripheral’s register map of your device to gain a better understanding of its overall operation.

 Modbus requests follow a simple structure:
 ![](assets/requestFrame.png)